Buying Power: British Archaeology and the Antiquities Market in Egypt and Sudan 1880 - 1939

 Developing, preserving and increasing access to the National Collections; Strengthening and sharing collections knowledge and research; Reaching out to people across Scotland and the world; Valuing, supporting and developing our people and empowering them to work together in new ways

-The project, which is led by Dr Dan Potter (National Museums Scotland) will initially focus on the activities of a small number of archaeologists, whose work, donations and acquisitions shaped the collections of National Museums Scotland: curator Edwin Ward, collector-for-hire Charles Trick Currelly, and archaeologists/academics John Garstang and William Matthew Flinders Petrie.
+The project, which was led by Dr Dan Potter (National Museums Scotland), focused on the activities of a small number of archaeologists, whose work, donations and acquisitions shaped the collections of National Museums Scotland: curator Edwin Ward, collector-for-hire Charles Trick Currelly, and archaeologists/academics John Garstang and William Matthew Flinders Petrie.
 These men were each involved in excavations in Egypt and/or Sudan during the height of British involvement in the field 1880 - 1939, a period when the public and museums clamoured to see more objects from these ancient places.

 Image gallery